CrystallineCore/Biscuit/README.md

 [![Read the Docs](https://img.shields.io/badge/Read%20the%20Docs-8CA1AF?logo=readthedocs&logoColor=fff)](https://biscuit.readthedocs.io/)

 **Biscuit** is a specialized PostgreSQL index access method (IAM) designed for blazing-fast pattern matching on `LIKE` and `ILIKE` queries, with native support for multi-column searches.
 It eliminates the recheck overhead of trigram indexes while delivering significant performance improvements on wildcard-heavy queries.
-It stands for _Bitmap Indexed Searching with Comprehensive Union and Intersection Techniques_.
+It stands for _**B**itmap **I**ndexed **S**earching with **C**omprehensive **U**nion and **I**ntersection **T**echniques_.

 ---

-## Version 2.1.4
+## What's new in v2.1.5?

+### 🔧 Improvements

+**Removed arbitrary limits on multi-column indexes**

+*  Biscuit no longer enforces hard-coded limits when creating indexes over multiple columns, allowing more flexible index definitions.

-### 🛠️ Build & Packaging
+### 🛡️ Safety & Correctness

-* Improved Makefile detection logic for CRoaring bitmap support by checking multiple common installation paths, increasing portability across systems and build environments.

-### ✨ New Features

-#### Build and configuration introspection

-Added SQL functions to inspect Biscuit build-time configuration, useful for debugging, reproducibility, and deployment verification.

-* **`biscuit_version() → text`**

-Returns the Biscuit extension version string.

-* **`biscuit_build_info() → table`**

-Returns detailed build-time configuration information.

-* **`biscuit_build_info_json() → text`**

-Returns build configuration as a JSON string for automation and scripting.

-#### Roaring Bitmap support introspection

-Added built-in SQL functions to inspect CRoaring bitmap support in Biscuit.

-* **`biscuit_has_roaring() → boolean`**

-Checks whether the extension was compiled with CRoaring bitmap support.

-* **`biscuit_roaring_version() → text`**

-Returns the CRoaring library version if available.

-#### Diagnostic views

-Added a built-in diagnostic view for quick inspection of Biscuit status and configuration.

-* **`biscuit_status`**
-  A single-row view providing an overview of:
-  - extension version
-  - CRoaring enablement
-  - bitmap backend in use
-  - total number of Biscuit indexes
-  - combined on-disk index size
+**Restricted indexing to text-based datatypes**

+* Support for non-text datatypes has been removed.
+Biscuit now explicitly enforces text-only columns to ensure correct operator semantics, planner behavior, and index consistency.

+**Explicit error for expression indexing**

+*  Biscuit now raises a clear error when users attempt to create an index on an expression (e.g., `lower(col)`), which is not currently supported.
+  This prevents silent misconfiguration and enforces Biscuit’s column-based indexing semantics.

+> **Note:** Biscuit currently indexes **base columns only**.
+This may be revisited in future versions.

 ---